liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 At the Lunar Resort, Activity Department members use WebDAV to access their Document Library.
 WebDAV provides an alternative way to do this using a file manager instead of a web browser.
-To access the Document Library folder from your file browser, you need to use log in credentials for the @product_name@ instance and the WebDAV URL of the folder you'd like to access.
+To access the Document Library folder from your file browser, you need to use log in credentials for the @product@ instance and the WebDAV URL of the folder you'd like to access.

 Navigate to the Documents and Media app hosting the folder you'd like to access.